Xed-Editor/Xed-Editor/README.md

 - [x] Undo-Redo
 - [ ] Text Searching in text files
 - [ ] Plugins
-- [x] Terminal (due to fdroid restriction on precompiled binaries "libtermux.so" this feature will be provided as a plugin)
+- [x] Terminal (due to fdroid restriction on precompiled binaries so this feature will be provided as a plugin)